EwenG/badigeon/API.md

 Arglists: `([namespaces] [namespaces {:keys [compile-path compiler-options classpath], :as options}])`

 AOT compile one or several Clojure namespace(s).
-Dependencies of the compiled namespaces are always AOT compiled too.
+Dependencies of the compiled namespaces are always AOT compiled too, unless they come under an already AOT compiled form.
 Namespaces are loaded while beeing compiled so beware of side effects.
   - namespaces: A symbol or a collection of symbols naming one or several Clojure namespaces.
   - compile-path: The path to the directory where .class files are emitted.
 Default to "target/classes".
   - compiler-options: A map with the same format than clojure.core/\*compiler-options\*.